What is a Semester School?

-- The School for Ethics and Global Leadership is located in Washington, D.C., United States.
+The School for Ethics and Global Leadership is located in Washington,

+	D.C., United States.

-- Hawai'i Outdoors Institute Semester School, focused on sustainability, environmental conservation, leadership, culture, and community service, is located near Honoka'a, Hawaii, United States.
+	- Click here for Hawaii Outdoors Institute Semester School Website Focused

+	on sustainability, environmental conservation, leadership, culture, and

+	community service, Hawaii Outdoors Institute is located near Honoka'a,

+	Hawaii, United States.

-- Kroka Semester Programs, an expeditionary semester program based out of Marlow, New Hampshire.
+	- Click here for Kroka Semester Programs Website An expeditionary semester

+	program based out of Marlow, New Hampshire.

-- School in the Woods, a semester school for environmental science and outdoor education for middle schoolers, is located near Ivoryton, Connecticut, United States.
+	- Click here for the School in the Woods Website A semester school for

+	environmental science and outdoor education for middle schoolers, is located

+	near Ivoryton, Connecticut, United States.